-- 39 The Regulations require the regulatory body to carry out the economic equilibrium test upon request of relevant parties.
-Article 10 of the Implementing Regulation describes the content of the Economic Equilibrium Test and the assessment criteria.
-It states that the economic equilibrium shall be considered as compromised where the new service would have a substantial negative impact on: - the profitability of services operated under the PSC; and/or - the net cost for the competent authority awarding the PSC. - The Regulations provide that whether the economic equilibrium would be 40 compromised must be determined by ORR following a request from: - the competent authority that awarded the PSC; - any other competent authority with the right to limit access along the route of the international passenger service; - the railway undertaking performing the relevant PSC; or - the infrastructure manager concerned.
+- 38 Where an applicant applies for infrastructure capacity with a view to operating an international passenger service, the 2016 Regulations require the regulatory body to determine whether the exercise of such a right would compromise the economic equilibrium of a relevant public service contract (the economic equilibrium test). - The Regulations provide that whether the economic equilibrium would be 39 compromised must be determined by ORR following a request from: - the competent authority that awarded the PSC; - any other competent authority with the right to limit access along the route of the international passenger service; - the railway undertaking performing the relevant PSC; or - the infrastructure manager concerned.

-- 41 This test would apply when an international passenger operator requests access to the network to run a scheduled passenger service which would compete with an existing passenger operator which is operating a PSC. - 42 This would include instances where the new international operator wants to call at stations within the United Kingdom to pick up and set down domestic passengers on its international journey.
-This is known as cabotage.
+- 40 This test would apply when an international passenger operator requests access to the network to run a scheduled passenger service which would compete with an existing passenger operator which is operating a PSC. - 41 This would include instances where the new international operator wants to call at stations within the United Kingdom to pick up and set down domestic passengers on its international journey.
+This is known as cabotage. - 42 This could also include instances where the new international operator wants to use infrastructure parallel to the infrastructure used by an existing passenger operator which is operating under a public service contract. - 43 Based on our decision using the 'economic equilibrium' test, the right of access for the international passenger service sought will be granted, modified, granted only under conditions. or denied.